cisagov/Malcolm/sensor-iso/README.md

 ## <a name="Installer"></a>Installer

 The sensor installer is designed to require as little user input as possible.
 For this reason, there are NO user prompts and confirmations about partitioning and reformatting hard disks for use by the sensor.
-The sensor installer assumes that all non-removable storage media (eg., SSD, HDD, NVMe, etc.) are available for use by the sensor as system or storage drives, and will partition and format them without warning.
+The  installer assumes that all non-removable storage media (eg., SSD, HDD, NVMe, etc.) are available for use and ⛔🆘😭💀 ***will partition and format them without warning*** 💀😭🆘⛔.

-The installer will ask for two or three pieces of information prior to installing the sensor operating system:
+The installer will ask for a few pieces of information prior to installing the sensor operating system:

-* Root password – a password for the privileged root account which is rarely needed (only during the configuration of the sensors network interfaces and setting the sensor host name)
+* **Root password** – a password for the privileged root account which is rarely needed (only during the configuration of the sensors network interfaces and setting the sensor host name)
-* User password – a password for the non-privileged sensor account under which the various sensor capture and forwarding services run
+* **User password** – a password for the non-privileged sensor account under which the various sensor capture and forwarding services run
-* Encryption password (optional) – if the encrypted installation option was selected at boot time, the encryption password must be entered every time the sensor boots
+* **Encryption password** (optional) – if the encrypted installation option was selected at boot time, the encryption password must be entered every time the sensor boots

 Each of these passwords must be entered twice to ensure they were entered correctly.

 ![Example of the installer's password prompt](./docs/images/users_and_passwords.png)

-After the passwords have been entered, the installer will proceed and reboot unattended.
+After the passwords have been entered, the installer will proceed to format the system drive and install Hedgehog Linux.

 ![Installer progress](./docs/images/installer_progress.png)

+At the end of the installation process, you will be prompted with a few self-explanatory yes/no questions:

+* **Disable IPv6?**
+* **Automatically login to the GUI session?**
+* **Should the GUI session be locked due to inactivity?**
+* **Display the [Standard Mandatory DoD Notice and Consent Banner](https://www.stigviewer.com/stig/application_security_and_development/2018-12-24/finding/V-69349)?** *(only applies when installed on U.S. government information systems)*

+Following these prompts, the installer will reboot and the Malcolm base operating system will boot.

 # <a name="Boot"></a>Boot